-One of the most prominent and respected women in sport, Denise is both a Director and Deputy Chief Executive Officer at Everton Football Club, and Executive Chair of the Club’s official charity, Everton in the Community.
+Denise is a prominent woman in the world of football, and previously held the positions of Director and Chief Executive Officer at Everton Football Club and Executive Chair of the club’s official charity, Everton in the Community.

-It wouldn’t necessarily have to follow that Denise would be a huge Everton fan but actually, she does come from a long line of Blues and as a child one of her past-times was making Everton rosettes with her sisters, while on the wall of the family home hung a poster of the iconic centre forward, Bob Latchford.
+It wouldn’t necessarily have to follow that Denise would be a huge Everton fan, but she does come from a long line of Blues.
+As a child one of her past times was making Everton rosettes with her sisters, while on the wall of the family home hung a poster of the iconic centre forward, Bob Latchford.

-Denise’s outstanding work with Everton In The Community was recognised in 2014 when she was named a Member of the Order of the British Empire in the Queen’s Birthday Honours List for ‘Services to the Community of Merseyside.’
-Denise received further acknowledgment for her “exceptional commitment, service and leadership to the stadium industry over a sustained period of time” when she was presented with an ‘Outstanding Achievement Award’ at the prestigious Stadium Business Awards, recognising leadership, innovation and achievement in the delivery, operation and management of sports facilities globally.
+Denise’s outstanding work with Everton in the Community was recognised in 2014 when she was named a Member of the Order of the British Empire in the Queen’s Birthday Honours List for services to the community of Merseyside.